Traditional Korean Medicine Offers Holistic Approach to Obesity Treatment

 [Hinews] [Physician's Column] By Mankee Hwang, MD, PhD, Kibon Korean Medicine Clinic

-In modern society, obesity is increasingly recognized not merely as a cosmetic concern but as a serious health issue.
-Linked to conditions such as diabetes, hypertension, and cardiovascular disease, obesity demands proactive management and treatment.
-While various diet and treatment options exist, Western obesity medications often carry risks of significant side effects.
-For instance, some drugs have been associated with pancreatitis or thyroid cancer, necessitating cautious decision-making by patients and healthcare providers alike.
+Today, obesity is recognized not just as a cosmetic concern but as a serious medical condition.
+Obesity is closely linked to diabetes, hypertension, and cardiovascular disease, making proactive management and treatment essential.
+Although multiple diet and treatment options are available, Western anti-obesity medications often pose significant risks of side effects.
+For example, certain medications have been linked to risks such as pancreatitis and thyroid cancer, underscoring the need for careful decision-making by both patients and healthcare providers.

-Amid these challenges, Korean traditional medicine, or Hanuihak, is gaining attention as a safer and potentially effective alternative.
+Amid these challenges, traditional Korean medicine (Hanuihak) is attracting attention as a potentially safer and effective alternative.
 Unlike Western approaches, Korean medicine views obesity not simply as weight gain but as a complex condition resulting from factors like individual constitution, imbalances in yin and yang, and dysfunctions in organ systems.
 Treatment focuses not only on weight loss but on restoring overall bodily balance and promoting long-term health.
-A key concept in this approach is “Yogi” (therapeutic hunger management), which plays a central role in Korean medicine’s obesity treatment.
+A central concept in this approach is Yogi (therapeutic hunger management), which is fundamental to Korean medicine’s obesity treatment.

-Yogi, literally meaning “treating hunger,” addresses the persistent hunger and stress that often derail dieting efforts.
-These challenges frequently lead to weight loss failures or the dreaded yo-yo effect.
+Yogi, which literally means ‘treating hunger,’ targets persistent hunger and stress—two factors that often derail dieting efforts.
+These challenges often result in failed weight loss attempts or the so-called yo-yo effect.
 Korean medicine tackles this through Yogi prescriptions, which combine specific herbal remedies to boost metabolism, regulate appetite, and alleviate hunger pangs.

 Mankee Hwang, MD, PhD, Director of Kibon Korean Medicine Clinic, Adjunct Professor at Sogang University